Nijal Pearson: Personal life

-Pearson is the son of Stephanie Lartigue-Pearson.
+Pearson is the son of Stephanie Lartigue-Pearson and Aubrey Pearson (Aubrey adopted Nijal when he was an infant and carries his last name as a result).
+Aubrey Pearson coached Nijal as a youth during his participation in AAU Basketball, which served as a launchpad and put Nijal on his path toward success as a Professional Athlete.
 He has an older brother, Elijah, while his oldest brother Nico died from testicular cancer in 2010.
 Pearson's girlfriend is Kayla McNutt.
 She gave birth to the couple's daughter, Nova Lael Pearson, on February 8, 2020.
 After playing against Appalachian State in Boone, North Carolina, Pearson took an Uber to Charlotte and took the first flight in the morning to see his newborn girl.